"

 Accessing and Using the Learning Management System

-At McMaster University, instructors can set up an online classroom through a learning management system known as Avenue to Learn.
+At McMaster University, instructors can set up an online classroom through a learning management system known as Avenue to Learn (A2L).
 Avenue can be used to post course handouts, lecture slides, announcements, test grades, and so on.
 It can also be used in more elaborate ways too.
 For instance, Avenue can be used to set up discussions as forms of communication within your course.
 Using Avenue to Learn is not required, but most instructors use it to at least some degree.

 Starting a few months before each term begins, instructors can request a “course shell” for each course they are teaching.
 You are invited to complete the “Course Request Form” in one of the announcements that appears on the home page for Avenue to Learn.
+Note that instructors must have an active MAC ID and be assigned to their course in Mosaic in order to request an A2L course shell.
+Please contact your department administrator if you run into any issues requesting a course shell, as the department can assist in requesting on the instructor’s behalf.

 It might take up to 48 hours for your shell to be prepared, so you should put in your course request as soon as possible.